 Located in the Martin Moniz area (but we won’t tell you where exactly) you can find a hidden Chinese restaurant where the food is delicious and cheap.
 Eating at the chino Clandestino is probably an experience you can only have in Lisbon.
 The location looks like someone’s living room and to find the right entrance is really a challenge.
 Who is in?!

 If you’re looking for a fancy dinner in a romantic restaurant… well skip it, it’s definitely the wrong place.
 But if you are looking for something different, like a small crumbling restaurant in Baixa, than this is the #placetogo!

-This restaurant is located in rua do Sapateiros 177.
+This restaurant is located in Rua do Sapateiros 177.
 You’ll recognize it by the line in front of the small door.
 Even during the week is better to reserve your seat, have a call during the lunchtime.

 Don’t even spend time on the menu, because you are here to have the best arroz de marisco (seafood rice) in town.

-Of course you can try to order something different but, the most grumpy man in the world will immediately tell you that “there’s only one dish you can have in this restaurant”.
-Obviously he speaks only Portuguese!
+Of course, you can try to order something different but, the most grumpy man in the world will immediately tell you that “there’s only one dish you can have in this restaurant”.
+Obviously, he speaks only Portuguese!

-Useful tip: don’t seat to close to the cupboard, if there’s something he hates more than someone asking for different dishes, that’s you making him pass trough a narrow space to take the menus.
+Useful tip: don’t seat to close to the cupboard, if there’s something he hates more than someone asking for different dishes, that’s you making him pass through a narrow space to take the menus.